SethFalco/commandler/README.md

 This example assumes you depend on the following packages:

 * `newb` - an opinionated distribution of Commandler with sensible defaults
-* `console` - command-line interface support for commandler
+* `console` - command-line interface support for Commandler

 You must define a `beans.xml` file for the CDI API to find your Java beans.
 You can just copy and paste this to start with!